-A student may obtain proof of college enrollment by logging into Eaglenet and choosing the "Enrollment Verification" link.
-Once the student enters and submits his/her identifying information, the student can then print or e-mail the enrollment verification document.
+A student may obtain proof of college enrollment by logging into Eaglenet and choosing the "Enrollment Verification" link under the Student Registration tab.
+Once the student enters and submits his/her identifying information, the student can then print the enrollment verification document.
+A letter of Enrollment Verification can also be obtained in person from the Records Office.